 Who can resist a good wrap?
 Not me, apparently!
 Fresh veg with grilled, marinated tofu?
 Yes please!

 Fruit is often my go-to snack, and depending on the season, it tends to be apples or bananas.
-My favorite apple, by far, are the Pink Lady variety!
+My favorite apple, by far, is the Pink Lady variety!

 In the summer, I tend to favor berries, nectarines, oranges and mangoes.
 My daughter likes to make smoothies, so I’ll usually have one or two smoothies a day (with lots of blended frozen fruits like berries, peaches and pineapple)